Cling Wrap

 Cutting edge...

-Whoever invented cling wrap, it did not hit the domestic market until the 1950's.
+Whoever invented cling wrap, it did not hit the domestic market until the 1950s.
 It's the plasticisers added to the formula that give plastic wrap its clinginess.
-This works by causing the polymers to seperate slightly from each other, thus allowing the chains to slide over each other and soften the plastic.
+This works by causing the polymers to separate slightly from each other, thus allowing the chains to slide over each other and soften the plastic.
 The plastic was rolled onto carboard tubes and packed in boxes with a serrated edge on one side to enable convenient cutting.

 Enwraptured